What does low literacy mean?

 - read a training manual at work

-- get your driver’s license
+- get a driver’s license

-- understand your child’s school permission slip
+- understand their child’s school permission slip

 - read the ingredients on food label and could only rely on the picture